DanielMorton/Petrel/README.md

 Ensure that the indices for ```metadata``` range from `0` to `numrows - 1`.

 A sample table with the minimum recommended columns is below.
+This data comes from [NABirds](https://dl.allaboutbirds.org/nabirds); the file name consists of the species level directory number (encoded elsewhere) and the random hex string identifying the image file.

 |  | file | height | width|
 | --- | :---: | :---: | :---: |